 I started losing a horrendous amount of hair 5 months into my Accutane course.
 I would shampoo my hair, rinse it, and pull out handfuls of loose hair.
 It just accelerated from there.
 Anytime I touched my hair or manipulated it in any way (e.g. I would wrap my hands around my ponytail), I would grab onto huge clumps of hair.
 I was losing around 700 hairs a day at this point and it absolutely broke my heart to see it thinning.
 My hair was my whole identity and was the one feature that I identified with completely.

 The shedding eventually slowed a little and became intermittent.
 After being off Accutane for about 14 months, I noticed that I seemed to have the odd 2-week-long break from such heavy hair loss.
-During those times, I would pray that this was it, and that it wouldn't come back this time, but it always did.
-Sure enough, my scalp would start burning and the shedding would be reappear just as bad as before.
+During those times, I would pray that it was over, but it always did.
+Sure enough, my scalp would start burning and the shedding would reappear just as severe as before.

 How Did I Stop Shedding From Accutane and Regrow the Hair I Lost?